UnitVectorY-Labs/repver/README.md

 The `pattern` attribute specifies a regex pattern that is used to identify a single line in a file.
 It must contain at least one capture group, and all capture groups must be named.
 These capture group names can then be specified as values in the command to substitute these values in the file.

-The `git` configuration allows for the application to run local git commands to further automate the process.
+The `git` configuration allows for the application to run local Git commands to further automate the process.
 This includes:
   - Creating a new branch with `create_branch` whose name can be specified with `branch_name`.
   - Automatically committing the changes with `commit` and a commit message specified with `commit_message`.
   - Pushing the branch to the remote repository with `push` and specifying the remote with `remote`.